matousp/ja3s-fingerprinting/README.md

   - ja3db.pl - script that reads JA3 and JA3S fingerprints and creates JA3 fingerprint database.
 It also classifies unknown traffic based on the learnt fingerprints

 <h2>Installation</h2>
 All scripts were developed and used under FreeBSD system.
+They can also run under any Linux or MS Windows with the required software.
 For running scripts, the following software is required:
 <ul>
   <li> tshark, version 3.2
   <li> perl, version 5